 Probably, the most often selected type of wart removal product currently available for sale, over-the-counter, are the freeze-off wart removers.
 As mentioned above, there are quite a few different brands of freeze-off wart removers but most of these products generally contain the same ingredients, you will find that, in most cases, the main difference is the price.
 Regardless of which type of freeze-off wart removal solution you choose, you will usually find them to be quite affordable.

-In addition to freeze-off wart removers, you will also find wart removal products that make use of medicated bandages.
-You will generally notice that these products are usually significantly cheaper than most of the freeze-off wart removal formulas.
+In addition to freeze-off wart removers, you will also find products that make use of medicated bandages.
+You will generally notice that these products are usually significantly cheaper than most of the freeze-off formulas.
 As affordable as these wart removal pads or bandages are, you should remember that they will take time to work effectively.
-Unlike many freeze-off wart removers, the medicated pads or bandages do not work right away.
+Unlike many freeze-off products, the medicated pads or bandages do not work right away.
 In fact, some of these products have been found to take around two weeks or even up to a month to work.

 Whether you make the decision to purchase a freeze-off wart remover, or a medicated wart removing pad, you are sure to have your wart or warts removed, maybe even in no time at all.
 As a reminder, you are advised to review each product or, at least, ask a chemist employee for assistance, before deciding on a particular over-the-counter wart remover.